AdobeDocs/workfront.en/help/workfront-proof/wp-acct-admin/satellite-accounts/satellite-accounts.md

 product-area: documents;system-administration
 navigation-topic: account-administration
 title: Satellite accounts in Workfront Proof
-description: Important: This article refers to functionality in the standalone product Workfront Proof.
-For information on proofing inside Adobe Workfront, see Proofing.
+description: This section contains the following articles:
 ---

-# Satellite accounts in *Workfront Proof*
+# Satellite accounts in `Workfront Proof`

 >[!IMPORTANT]
 >
->This article refers to functionality in the standalone product *Workfront Proof*.
-For information on proofing inside *Adobe Workfront*, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).
+>This article refers to functionality in the standalone product `Workfront Proof`.
+For information on proofing inside `Adobe Workfront`, see [Proofing](../../../review-and-approve-work/proofing/proofing.md).

 This section contains the following articles: